BryanGaray99/University-Management-System-Console-App/README.md

-# Globant University - BG
+# University Mangement System- BG
 Version 1.2.0 - Included a validation data input layer.

 ## Project Description

-Globant University - BG is a university tracking project that combines the fundamentals of Object-Oriented Programming (OOP) and the Model-View-Controller (MVC) architecture.
+This is a university tracking project that combines the fundamentals of Object-Oriented Programming (OOP) and the Model-View-Controller (MVC) architecture.
 The project allows you to manage and track information about teachers, students, and classes in a fictional university, maintaining clean code and adhering to the four pillars of OOP: encapsulation, inheritance, polymorphism, and abstraction.